Feeding habits

 The larva is the chief, and often the only, feeding stage of the life cycle.
 Its function is simply to transform very large quantities of plant matter into animal matter and to stay alive during the process.
 Most larvae molt four or five times as they grow, shedding their exoskeleton in a process called ecdysis.
 With plant matter being relatively easy to find and eat, it is not surprising that moth and butterfly larvae are fundamentally quite uniform, despite their apparent diversity.

 Most larvae continually spin silk threads that adhere to the surfaces on which they live, thus giving them an almost unshakable grip.
 Silk is also used in the construction of various nests, cases, and shelters that protect the larvae from the elements and from enemies.
 In moths, silk also serves in the final cocoon, in which the larva will change into a pupa.
 The larvae of leaf miners are well adapted for life inside a flat leaf, as they are very small, greatly flattened, and more or less legless.
-The larvae of borers are relatively plain and unornamented, while larvae that live in the open, exposed to the attacks of predators, have evolved a multiplicity of protective adaptations of form, colour, texture, behaviour, and chemical repellents.
+The larvae of borers are relatively plain and unornamented, while larvae that live in the open, exposed to the attacks of predators, have evolved a multiplicity of protective adaptations of form, color, texture, behavior, and chemical repellents.

 The proper timing of larval development and activities is important for species in which a dormant period is necessary.
 For example, in admiral butterflies (Limenitis) the larvae of the summer generation complete development without pause, but those that hatch in the fall hibernate while still very young.
 In certain groups larval development is very slow (for reasons not understood), so that there may be only one generation per year.
 The larvae of the carpenter moths that feed on nutrient-poor wood may take two years to develop.
 Larvae of many Arctic and northern species regularly have two-year cycles, because of both cooler temperatures, which slow growth rates, and the shorter growing season of their food plants.
 The usual number of molts (ecdyses) is four or five, but some of the small leaf miners molt only twice.
 When starved, the larvae of clothes moths (Tineola) have been known to have a dozen molts, sometimes accompanied by a decrease in size.